brainy-minds/Jterator/README.md

 ```bash
 cat handles/myModule.handles | python modules/myModule.py
 ```
-Note that this command works only after the module has already been executed, since it requires the upstream pipeline data and the "hdf5_filename" key must have been updated by Jterator.
+Note that this command works only after a module has already been executed, since it requires the upstream pipeline data and the "hdf5_filename" key in the .handles file must have been updated by *Jterator*.
 There are some issues with debugging (e.g. in python) because 'cat' keeps the standard input blocked.
-Working on this...
+Working on a solution...

 Developing Jterator